Shajan/llm-classroom/README.md

 - `/llm.shell` - Interactive LLM Chat Interface (Streamlit App)
 - `/1` - OpenAI API Question Example
 - `/2` - Weather Question with Function Calling
+- `/3` - Weather Question with LangChain Agents

 Each folder contains its own `requirements.txt` file with the specific dependencies needed for that project.